Japanese Culture and Traditions

 Group Harmony and Respect

-Japan is a homogeneous society that places the group ahead of the individual.
+Japan is a homogeneous society that prioritizes the group over the individual.
 The saying “the nail (individual) that sticks out is hammered down” rings true and is an ideal way to describe Japanese culture and people.

-And Japanese people follow it as the norm.
-The group harmony of Japanese society applies in daily life, sports, and the workplace, and people will behave humbly and respectfully.
+Japanese people follow collectivism as the norm.
+The group harmony of Japanese society applies in daily life, sports, and the workplace, and people behave humbly and respectfully.
+However, Japanese society also effectively balances group harmony or collectivism with individualism or competitive spirit.

 In Japan, the group comes before the individual, and people conform to the norm.
 From a very young age, people learn discipline and respect, which is why there are many unspoken rules of etiquette in Japan.

-And Japanese people will show this gesture of humbleness, even though someone did not really help in the accomplishment.
+Japanese people will show this gesture of humbleness even though someone did not really help with the accomplishment.

 Another common phrase, often seen on television, is “yarasasete itadakimashita no de arigato gozaimashita,” meaning “thank you for allowing me to participate” in performing something, whether participating in an event or activity.